thejamesgore/NextJS13-OnePager/README.md

 # NextJS-13-OnePager

-Status: In development
+Status: live

-A landing page created using NextJS 13 & Framer Motion with the intetion of understanding the differences between previous versions of NextJS and the new features implemented in version 13.
+A landing page created using NextJS 13 & Framer Motion with the intention of understanding the differences between previous versions of NextJS and the new features implemented in version 13.

 Also created using SOLID principles for practice.